tembo-io/website/docusaurus/docs/tembo-stacks/olap.md

 ### Create indices on the table

-Create indices on the table to optimize for analytical queries.
+Create indices on the table to optimize the workload for analytical queries.

 ```sql
 CREATE INDEX adveng on hits (AdvEngineID);